dfuenzalida/CodeSandbox/README.md

-# GroovyService
+# CodeSandbox

 ## Description

-GroovyService is a RESTful wrapper around a Docker container that runs the Groovy interpreter with code submitted by users.
+CodeSandbox is a RESTful wrapper around a Docker container that runs the Groovy interpreter with code submitted by users.

 Running the code in a container allows simpler management of system resources and handling security: the code submitted by the user(s) runs in a sandbox, minimizing the risk of compromising the host service and allowing simpler definition of limits to the execution of those tasks.